 This is an analysis of the Simon Fraser University's Publishing Department website's performance in Quarter 1 of 2020, compiled using Google Analytics.

 Publication Report and Catalog for Rise

-Written as a semester-long group project for the Master's of Publishing degree, this report and catalog envision a new imprint of Greystone Books, including cover copy, comps, P&Ls, and audience and marketing research for four imaginary frontlist titles.
+Written as a semester-long group project for the Master's of Publishing degree, this report envisions a new imprint of Greystone Books, including cover copy, comps, P&Ls, and audience and marketing research for four frontlist titles.

 October 15, 2019